How to Improve Your Routing Techniques

 Improved Design Efficiency

-Dynamic Clearance Boundaries are a useful tool when routing through congested areas.
-The clearance boundary feature not only shows the available channels, but also puts a web in the spaces where the trace will not fit.
+Dynamic Clearance Boundaries are a useful tool when routing through congested components areas.
+The clearance boundary feature not only shows the available channels, but also puts a web in the spaces where the printed circuit trace will not fit.

-Pin Swapping while routing allows you to swap the pins as part of the routing task with the Subnet Swapping function.
-This can be more effective than swapping pins before routing because the optimal order isn’t necessarily the one with no connection crossovers.
+Pin Swapping while routing allows you to swap the pins as part of the router task with the Subnet Swapping function.
+This can be more effective than swapping pins for route optimization because the order isn’t necessarily the one with no connection crossovers.

-Tune Accordions can be added while routing.
+Tune Accordions can be added to your PCB router techniques.
 As you move your cursor through that area, this tool will automatically fill the available area and precisely tune your traces.

-Designers need as many tools as possible to meet today’s complex design requirements.
-With routing being a particularly labor-intensive aspect of the design process, these tools aim to improve the experience and increase efficiency.
+Designers need as many tools as possible to meet today’s printed circuit complex design requirements.
+With routing being a particularly labor-intensive aspect of the design process, these printed circuit tools aim to improve the experience and increase efficiency.

-Interested in learning more about how these interactive routing tools can help save time on your design process?
+Interested in learning more about how these interactive router tools can help save time on your design process?
 Download our free PCB Tools Breadth and Depth Part 1 – Interactive Routing whitepaper today.